electrovir/ws2812draw/README.md

         iterationDelayMs: 100,
         padding: MatrixPaddingOption.LEFT,
         padBackgroundColor: LedColor.BLACK,
-        stopPromise: null, // if this is a promise and it ever resolves, the scrolling will stop },
+    },
 );
+emitter.emit('stop'); // do this to instantly stop the scrolling

 ```

 ## Draw Text